Qualifications & Professional Memberships:

 Solution Focussed Brief Therapy

-Karey completed his training in Solution Focussed Brief Therapy (SFBT) at the University of Canterbury.
+Karey completed his main training in Solution Focussed Brief Therapy (SFBT) at the University of Canterbury.
 SFBT originated in the United States.
 It was started by a group of experienced therapists at the Milwaukee Family Therapy Centre in the 1980s.
 They found they could be more effective in a shorter time period by focussing on building solutions rather than solving problems.
 Importantly, this approach emphasises a collaborative approach where the client has the ability to contribute to the solution as much as the counsellor.
-Karey has adapted this approach specifically for New Zealand culture.
+Karey has adapted this approach specifically for the New Zealand culture.

-Karey also studied Narrative Therapy at Waikato University.
+Karey also did some study of Narrative Therapy at Waikato University.
 Narrative therapy has been developed by Michael White (Australia) and David Epston (New Zealand) in the 1980s.
 Narrative counsellors are interested in the story, or narrative, that a client believes about themselves.
 At the start of counselling, this story is often a ‘problem saturated’ one, for example, a story of feeling stuck (‘I’m not good enough’ or ‘I can’t get on with others’) or not in control (‘I’m not coping due to stress, worry or feeling low’).
 During counselling, the counsellor assists in making the problem external (visible) and developing a different story, one without the problem or, alternatively, where the problem is acceptably managed.